Taichung Power Plant

 The Taichung Power Plant (台中發電廠 (Táizhōng Fādiànchǎng)) is a coal-fired power plant in Longjing, Taichung, Taiwan (ROC).
 With an installed coal-fired generation capacity of 5,500 MW, it is the fourth largest coal-fired power station in the world.
 Together with its gas-fired and wind generation units, the total installed capacity of the plant is 5,824 MW.

 In November 2017, the Taichung city government ordered that the Taichung Power Plant reduce its coal consumption by 24% starting in January 2018.
-The plant is estimated to have been one of the ten most carbon polluting coal-fired power plants in the world in 2018, at 29.9 million tons of carbon dioxide, and relative emissions are estimated at 1.282 kg per kWh.
+The plant is estimated to have been one of the ten most carbon polluting coal-fired power plants in the world in 2018, at 29.9 million tons of carbon dioxide, and relative emissions are estimated at 1.282 g per kWh.

 Generation units

 The power plant consists of ten coal-fired units with nominal capacity of 550 MW each.
 Four original units were commissioned in 1991 and 1992.
 In 1996–1997, four additional units were added.
 The eight older units have a total estimated coal requirement of around 12 million tonnes of bituminous and 2.5 million tonnes of sub-bituminous coal a year.
 In August 2005 and June 2006, 550 MW sub-critical pressure units 9 and 10 were installed on the adjacent land reclaimed by depositing ash.

 In addition to ten coal-fired steam turbines, Taichung Power Plant has another 4 gas turbines and 22 wind turbines which add another 280 MW and 44 MW additional capacity respectively.